tuist/tuist/README.md

 ## Contribute 👩‍💻

-If you are interested in contributed to the project, our documentation has a section with resources for contributors.
+If you are interested in contributing to the project, our documentation has a section with resources for contributors.
 We recommend starting from [this page](https://docs.tuist.io/contributors/get-started).

 ## Core Team ✨